abinit/abinit/doc/tutorial/paw3.md

 that the users familiarise themselves a bit with this code before attempting to do similar comparisons with their own datasets.

-This lesson should take about 3h-4h.
+This tutorial should take about 3h-4h.

 ## 1. Introduction - the quantities to be compared